-We have audited the financial statements of Türkiye İş Bankası A.Ş. - Dega në Kosovë. ("the Bank), which comprise the statement of financial position as at 31 December 2016, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of Türkiye İş Bankası A.Ş. - DEGA NË KOSOVË ("the Bank"), which comprise the statement of financial position as at 31 December 2016, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-In our opinion, the financial statements give true and fair view of the financial position of the Bank as at 31 December 2016, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the financial statements give true and fair view of the financial position of the Bank as at 31 December 2016, and of its financial performance and cash flows for the year then ended in accordance with the Rules and Regulation of the Central Bank of Kosovo.